-- billing for services or items that were not provided or costs that were not incurred - duplicate billing (billing for the same item or services more than once) - billing for items or services that are not medically necessary - assigning an inaccurate code or patient status to increase reimbursement - providing false or misleading information about a patient's condition or eligibility - failing to identify and refund credit balances - submitting bills without sufficient medical record documentation.
+- duplicate billing (billing for the same item or services more than once) - billing for items or services that are not medically necessary - assigning an inaccurate code or patient status to increase reimbursement - providing false or misleading information about a patient's condition or eligibility - failing to identify and refund credit balances - submitting bills without sufficient medical record documentation.

 If you observe or suspect that false claims are being submitted, immediately report the situation using the Reporting Process on Pg.
-2.
+3.